xigang/crypto/README.md

-# goencrypt
-On MD5, BASE64, SHA1, SHA256, RSA, DES, AES algorithm package.
-To facilitate the use of encryption and decryption.
+Go Package for dealing with MD5, BASE64, SHA1, SHA256, RSA, DES, AES encryption and decryption.

-#### How to use?
+### How to use?

 ```
 //Using RSA for encryption and decryption